 The "Analysis and Interpretation of Results" course is compulsory for those students who want to graduate in the Master in Economics of Tourism with specialization in Monitoring.
-The course is offered as an elective for those students who choose to graduate in the Master in Economics of Tourism with specialization in Evaluation or for those who choose to graduate in the Master in Economics of Tourism with no specialization.
+The course is offered as an elective for those students who choose to graduate in the Master in Economics of Tourism with specialization.
 The course is integrated into the "Monitoring Techniques applied to Tourism" module.
-It is closely related to the other quantitative courses in the Monitoring module: "Design and Development of Specific Indicators", "Generation and Gathering of Quantitative Information for Tourism", and "Causal Analysis and Prediction".
-Each of these courses focuses on a different stage of Monitoring, with "Analysis and Interpretation of Results" representing an intermediate stage between obtaining data for the available indicators and generating regression results to be used for prediction.
+It is closely related to the other quantitative courses in the Monitoring an intermediate stage between obtaining data for the available indicators and generating regression results to be used for prediction.
 "Analysis and Interpretation of Results" studies various measures of association and correlation and how to interpret them, whereas "Causal Analysis and Prediction" is concerned with causality relationships.